kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ### Submission

-Submit the PDF of your proposal on Gradescope by **Thursday, October 14 at 11:59pm**.
-Be sure to select the names of all team members in the submission and mark all the pages associated with each data set.
-The teaching team will provide feedback on your proposal to help you determine a data set to use for the project.
+Submit the PDF of your proposal on Canvas by class-time on **Thursday, October 13 (4:20pm)**.
+I will provide feedback on your proposal to help you determine a data set to use for the project.

 ### Notes

 - Project proposals should have no more than one page of **text.** (not including the output from `glimpse`).
-- You **must** use one of the data sets in the proposal for the final project, unless instructed otherwise by Prof. Tackett.
+- You **must** use one of the data sets in the proposal for the final project, unless instructed otherwise by Dr. Fitz.

 ### Proposal grading